-Another important aspect of the project is a reduction of the greenhouse gasses and air pollution in the atmosphere, bearing in mind the environmental protection and climate change issues.
+The project of USAID and Habitat for Humanity Macedonia targeted the energy efficiency in the low-income housing sector through a set of activities that help Macedonian households living in multi-apartment buildings reduce their vulnerability to energy prices escalation.
+Another important aspect of the project was a reduction of the greenhouse gasses and air pollution in the atmosphere, bearing in mind the environmental protection and climate change issues.

 According to the findings of this project, the energy consumption in Macedonia is high, unaffordable, inefficient and thus environmentally degrading.
 Based on the assessment of the greatest challenges in the Macedonian housing sector, such as the ownership, management and maintenance of collective housing and the patterns of energy use and costs we have come up with the project’s baseline.
 It takes into consideration the fact that the household energy consumption per unit of GDP in Macedonia is four times higher than the average in the European countries.
 The projects main objectives have been developed in order to address the specifics of the housing situation in Macedonia.

 Main objectives of the USAID and Habitat for Humanity’s project in Macedonia: